robocode13/lib-fints/README.md

   - Synchronize bank and account information
   - Fetching account balances
   - Fetching account statements
+  - Fetching the portfolio of a securities account

 Implementing further transactions should be straight forward and contributions are highly appreciated